SPAK // Defiance Next Gen SPAC Derived ETF

 Why the Defiance SPAK ETF?

-- The Indxx SPAC & NextGen IPO Index is a passive rules-based index that tracks the performance of the common stock of newly listed Special Purpose Acquisition Companies (“SPACs”), ex-warrants, and initial public offerings (“IPOs”) derived from Acquisition Companies over the preceding 36 months.
+- The Indxx SPAC & NextGen IPO Index is a passive rules-based index that tracks the performance of the common stock of newly listed Special Purpose Acquisition Companies (“SPACs”), ex-warrants, and initial public offerings (“IPOs”) derived from Acquisition Companies.
 SPACs are companies with no commercial operations that are established solely to raise capital from investors for the purpose of acquiring one or more operating businesses.

 1 “Wall Street holds the cards as Main Street chases blank-check deal frenzy,” Joshua Franklin, Krystal Hu, August 18, 2020. https://www.reuters.com/article/us-usa-spac-wallstreet-analysis-idUSKCN25E166